• Skip to primary navigation

 Prepare the vegetables

-• Finely dice the tomatoes, peppers (both red and green), onion and cucumber using a sharp knife.
+• Finely dice the tomatoes, peppers (both red and green), and onion using a sharp knife.
 Place them in a large bowl.

 • Alternatively, you can use a food processor to chop your vegetables.
 The texture and the taste won't be as good as hand-chopped but will save you time if you are in a rush.